SEARCH

 A gardener in your same state or province may tell you to plant peas in April but, besides the fact that not all pea seeds have the same cold tolerances, our growing conditions, hardiness zones, weather, and climate do not abide by geographical boundaries.

 There can be surprising differences between gardens just miles apart—let alone hundreds of miles.
-Best to understand your own garden and make decisions based on its facts.
+That’s why it’s best to understand your own garden and make decisions based on its facts.

 Weather—what we can we say?—spring is a crazy mixture of winter and summer all rolled into one.